 JFMS Clinical Spotlight article: Flexor tenectomy: Salvage surgery following feline onychectomy

-In the third episode of the JFMS Clinical Spotlight series, Nathalie Dowgray, Head of ISFM, talks with Zoë Halfacree, VetMB, RCVS, ECVS (Small Animal...
+In the fourth episode of the JFMS Clinical Spotlight Series, Nathalie Dowgray, Head of ISFM, sits down for a chat with Rodrigo Paulino, Veterinary...